Vadimcha/ActivityTrackerApp/README.md

 ## 🤝 Contributing

 We welcome contributions from the community!
 If you have any ideas, suggestions, or bug reports, please create an issue or submit a pull request.
 For major changes, please open an issue first to discuss what you would like to change.

-## 📜 License

-This project is licensed under the MIT License.
-See the LICENSE file for more details.

 ## 📬 Contact